Design Philosophy

 Due to the complexity of the protocol, many companies rely on a trusted third party for email infrastructure.
 Unfortunately, these email providers get hacked leaking PII.

-Did you know that the Sovereign Stack git repository has an associated RSS feed that keeps you informed of changes to the master branch?
-Very thoughtful.
+The git repository has an associated RSS feed that keeps you informed of all changes.

 Domain Name System (DNS)